Yedomon/sesamum101/README.md

-## short-read sequencing
+## Short-read sequencing

-After a second quality check with Qubit Fluorometer (Thermo Fisher, Waltham, MA, USA), 1µg of genomic DNA was employed for the library preparation using a TruSeq Nano DNA Prep Kit (Illumina, San Diego, CA, USA) following manufacturer's protocol.

-NovaSeq 6000 System Illumina, San Diego, CA, USA
+After a second quality check with Qubit Fluorometer (Thermo Fisher, Waltham, MA, USA), 1µg of genomic DNA was sheared to ~550 bp fragments.
+Then, the library preparation was performed with a TruSeq Nano DNA Prep Kit (Illumina, San Diego, CA, USA) following manufacturer's protocol.
+Taking advantage of the NovaSeq 6000 System (Illumina, San Diego, CA, USA), a 100 bp paired-ends sequencing data resulting in 1000 bp (-fold coverage) was generated.

+## Genome size estimation

 ## PacBio long-reads sequencing

+Using a high molecular weight of genomic DNA, an ~20 kb SMRT bell library was constructed following SMRTbell™ Libraries' protocol (Pacific Biosciences, Melon Parl, CA, USA).
+A total of 29,092,781,973 bp (-fold coverage) of filtered PacBio continuous long-reads (CLR) were generated on PacBio Sequel system using five Single Molecule Real Time (SMRT) cells.